Best Options for Replacing Missing Teeth

 Disadvantages of a Partial Denture

 Some of the disadvantages include:

-- They do not always function or look as natural as fixed options.
+- They do not always function well or look as natural as fixed options.

-- They may require multiple adjustments by dentist until they fit comfortably
+- They may require multiple adjustments by the dentist until they fit comfortably.

 - Use of adhesive creams may be required to ensure better fit.

 - They need to be relined or replaced more often.

 - You have to remove them each day to clean them and leave them out during the night so your gums can recover.

 - It is easy to misplace or lose a partial denture.

 - Your sense of taste may be lost slightly due to a covered palate.